-Thanks to generous donors, STRAPS now offers athletes of all ages with physical disabilities the opportunity for sports competition in eight programs – wheelchair soccer, powerchair soccer, Paralympic soccer, goalball (a sport developed for individuals with visual impairments), wheelchair football, wheelchair basketball, wheelchair softball and Boccia.
+Thanks to generous donors, STRAPS now offers athletes of all ages with physical disabilities the opportunity for sports competition in 12 programs – wheelchair soccer, powerchair soccer, Paralympic soccer, goalball (a sport developed for individuals with visual impairments), wheelchair football, wheelchair basketball, wheelchair softball, Boccia, track and field, sit volleyball, wheelchair rugby and adaptive crossfit.
 STRAPS is already a recognized community partner of the United States Olympic Committee (Paralympic Division) as a U. S. Paralympic Sports Club.
 STRAPS athletes strive to improve their quality of life through adaptive and Paralympic-style sports.
 They also pursue scholarships to play Paralympic sports in college and membership on Paralympic national teams.
 Additional information can be found at www.STRAPSsports.com.

-Make a tax-deductive donation to Morgan’s Wonderland or The Academy at Morgan’s Wonderland; serve as a park volunteer; schedule a special event at Morgan’s Wonderland; tell family and friends and thus help spread the word about Morgan’s Wonderland and Wonderland, Texas.
+Make a tax-deductive donation; serve as a park volunteer; schedule a special event at Morgan’s Wonderland or Morgan’s Inspiration Island; tell family and friends and thus help spread the word about Morgan’s Wonderland, Morgan’s Inspiration Island and Wonderland, Texas.